jaswindersingh2/RNAsnap2/README.md

 ```
 ./run_singleseq.sh inputs/sample_seq.fasta
 ```
-The output of this command will be the "*.rnasnap2_single" file in the "outputs" folder consists of predicted solvent accessibility by RNAsnap2 (SingleSeq) for a given input RNA sequence.
+The output of this command will be the *sample_seq.rnasnap2_single* file in the *outputs/* folder consists of predicted solvent accessibility by RNAsnap2 (SingleSeq) for a given input RNA sequence.
+To verify the output, the predicted ASA *sample_seq.rnasnap2_single* for *sample_seq.fasta* should be same as in existing *6ol3_C.rnasnap2_single* as both sequences are same.

 **To run the RNAsnap2**

 Before running RNAsnap2, please download the reference database ([NCBI's nt database](ftp://ftp.ncbi.nlm.nih.gov/blast/db/)) for BLASTN and INFERNAL.
-The following command can used for NCBI's nt database.
+If referecne database already exists then provide absolute path to folder contains **nt** database file for Infernal in line-14 of **run_rnasnap2.sh** file and absolute path to folder contains formatted **nt.--.nhr/nin/nsq** database files for BLAST-N in line-12 of **run_rnasnap2.sh** file.
+Otherwise, the following command can used for NCBI's nt database download.
 Make sure there is enough space on the system as NCBI's nt database is of size around 270 GB after extraction and it can take couple of hours to download depending on the internet speed.
 In case of any issue, please rerfer to [NCBI's database website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 ```
 wget -c "ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz -O ./nt_database/nt.gz && gunzip ./nt_database/nt.gz